martynakr/events-calendar/README.md

 -   **16th June 2024** - updated the project to fetch label data from the backend

+-   **18th June 2024** - added logout button to nav, updated the Button component to take in extra class names as props

 ## Known issues

 -   The events fetched from the backed does not get displayed.